kwikteam/phy-doc/README.md

 # phy documentation

-**phy** is a new electrophysiological data analysis package for high-density multi-electrode arrays containing tens, hundreds, or thousands of recording sites.
+**phy** is an open source electrophysiological data analysis package for neuronal recordings made with high-density multielectrode arrays containing tens, hundreds, or thousands of channels.

 ## Overview